| | |

 SC around the border of the panel in Colour B: SC in each stitch along top and bottom, and in each row along the sides.
 Work 3SC in each corner stitch so that the corners do not pull inwards.
 Fasten off and weave in ends (if this is the second panel, then do not fasten off).

-I hope you enjoyed this pattern.
+I hope you enjoyed this mosaic crochet pillow pattern.

-The Ad-Free PDF file (which will be emailed to you automatically) can be purchased for $5 USD through Ravelry, or by clicking the button below.
+If you’d like your own copy, the Ad-Free PDF file (which will be emailed to you automatically) can be purchased through Ravelry, or by clicking the “Purchase PDF File” button to the right.